This best practices document is a work-in-progress and is not comprehensive.

 Maintain high uptime; keep downtime brief when required by updates or reconfiguration.

-Update when a new version is available.
+Update when new versions are available.